Distances between operators acting on different Hilbert spaces: Examples of distances

 (second inequality by \Thm{main-3}, third is the trivial one of \Thm{main-2}).
 Moreover, both operators have the same spectrum $\{1,2\}$ (with multiplicity $\dim \HSaux$).
 For the operator norm difference, we have

 \end{example} The latter example is rather trivial, as $R_1$ and $R_2$ are not simultaneously diagonalised.
-But even if both operators are diagonalised we may have strict inequality at least for $\dIso$ and $\dQUE$: \begin{example} Let $R_n=r_n \id_\HS$ with $r_1,r_2 \in \C$ for $n=1,2$ and $r_1 \ne r_2$.
-Then we have
+But even if both operators are diagonalised we may have strict inequality at least for $\dIso$ and $\dQUE$: \begin{example}[all distances may be strict] Let $R_n=r_n \id_\HS$ with $r_1,r_2 \in \C$ for $n=1,2$ and $r_1 \ne r_2$.
+From~\eqref{eq:duni.mult.id}, \Prps{diso.mult.id}{dque.mult.id} we conclude

 For the first strict inequality, note that $(a^{-2}+b^{-2})^{-1/2}< \min\{a,b\}$ if $a,b>0$ and $a \ne b$, and the latter inequality is strict provided $\max\{\abs{r_1},\abs{r_2}\} < \abs{r_1-r_2}$, this may happen if $\arg r_1=\pi+\arg r_2$ modulo $2\pi$, e.g.\ when $r_1, r_2 \in \R$ and $r_1 \cdot r_2 < 0$.
 In particular, we may have